Skip to main content

 @Kingsbrae.Garden

-This impressive art gallery is located in the café of Kingsbrae Garden.
+This art gallery is located in the café of Kingsbrae Garden.
 The gardens also feature incredible sculptures, including some winners of the Canadian Sculpture Competitions, as well as art on loan from Fredericton’s Beaverbrook Art Gallery and the breathtaking Dyno sculpture by husband and wife team Aurora Robson and Marshall Coles, constructed from local plastic debris during their tenure as the gardens’ artists in residence.
 (Open from May to mid-October)

 🎨🎨🎨